cansik/duit-osc/README.md

-# duit-osc
+# OSC for Duit
-Adds OSC communication to duit datafields.
+Open Sound Control communication for duit datafields.